The Appearance Panel

 To change the order of effects, drag one to a new position.

 The ability to place certain effects above or below others in the list depends on their type.
 These types are presented in the Appearance panel as sections separated with lines.
 Let's see how those types would be arranged if all possible effects were present in the panel at the same time.

 The Text entry occupies the top of the list.
 Then Stroke and Fill would go.
 You can place Stroke and Fill entries in any order you like, but you cannot place any of them above Text.
 The rest of the entries such as Shadow and Glow, appear in the bottom section.
 Again, you can rearrange them within their own section, but placing them into another section is not possible.

 The Style of an Object

 Any object in your design has particular effects set up in a certain way.
-We call such combination of effects "style".
+We call such a combination of effects "style".

 In order to apply exactly the same style to a second object, you can copy this style.
 To do this, select the first object and choose Edit > Copy Style from the main menu.
 Then select the second object and use the Edit > Paste Style command.
-These commands are also available in the context menu that can be opened by right-clicking on an object.
+These commands are also available in the context menu which can be opened by right-clicking on an object.